nanuc/laravel-admin/README.md

 #### Publish config
 ` php artisan vendor:publish --provider="Nanuc\LaravelAdmin\LaravelAdminServiceProvider" --tag=config`
+You can enable/disable modules in the `modules` parameter.
+You can add own modules too - see "Customization".

 #### Edit .env
 Add the user accounts that are supposed to be admins to your .env.